agnescameron/teaching-site/_posts/2020-02-10-any-requests.md

 <!--more-->

 ### review
-go through peoples' favourite fizz buzz solutions. what worked and what didn't? what was hard and what wasn't? is there anything that we should revise or that you'd like clearing up?
+go through peoples' card sorting solutions. what worked and what didn't? what was hard and what wasn't? is there anything that we should revise or that you'd like clearing up?

 ### lecture: get a load of this api